-Our financial goals include competitive organic net revenue growth and expansion of Adjusted EBITA margin, as defined and discussed within the Non-GAAP Financial Measure section of the MD&A, which we expect will further strengthen our balance sheet and total liquidity and increase value to our shareholders.
+Our financial goals include competitive organic growth of revenue before billable expenses and expansion of Adjusted EBITA margin, as defined and discussed within the Non-GAAP Financial Measure section of the MD&A, which we expect will further strengthen our balance sheet and total liquidity and increase value to our shareholders.
 Accordingly, we remain focused on meeting the evolving needs of our clients while concurrently managing our cost structure.
 Our disciplined approach to our balance sheet and liquidity provides us with a solid financial foundation and financial flexibility to manage and grow our business.
-We believe that our strategy and execution position us to meet our financial goals and to deliver long-term value to all of our shareholders.
+We believe that our strategy and execution position us to meet our financial goals and to deliver long-term value to all of our stakeholders.